angelacelestepreece-eng/startup/notes.md

 I learned a lot on how to actually use HTML.
 I know how to add images, links, and making headers/footers.

+Link to my startup HTML: https://startup.groupgoal.click.

+Going through the Simon code, really helped me get a feel as to how to actually implement an application.

 ## CSS